 It’s rare for a student organization to achieve international success.
 It’s even rarer for such an organization to be primarily composed of undergraduates.
-However, on our very own campus at UW-Madison, one group has attained that rarer than rare status—the UW BadgerLoop. […]
+However, on our very own campus at UW-Madison, one group has attained that rarer than rare status—the UW BadgerLoop.
+Fueled by their passion for innovation, BadgerLoop was founded in response to [...]

 The industry of modern medicine dreams of once-a-day cure-alls for every ailment imaginable.
 An orally available, minimally harmful substance that relieves a patient of their ills is the end goal of a lengthy, costly, brutally bureaucratic, scientific endeavor.
 Modern pharma has given society hope against infections, HIV, and many cancers.
 Simultaneously, the modern pharmaceutical industry [...]